jared-smith-kr/Typescript-Lightning-Talks/talks/the-m-word/README.md

 }
 ```

-Getting back to functors imagine that `Array.prototype.map` could return a Promise instead without the compiler complaining!
-And unlike Promises where it's kinda sorta inconvenient not to be able to express this pattern, it's part of the *definition* of a `Functor`.
+Because unlike Promises where it's kinda sorta inconvenient not to be able to express this pattern, it's part of the *definition* of a `Functor`.
 We can't do that, so we can't have a true `Functor` interface.
-And no `Functor` means nothing based on it either: no Monads!
+And no `Functor` means nothing based on it either: no Monad!

-## I'm Not Going to Actually Talk About Monads
+## Lets Be Crystal Clear

+You can *absolutely* define *a* Functor in Typescript.
+Javascript arrays are Functors.
+Promises are Functors.
+You can define *instances* of `Functor` all day long.
+But what you *can't* do is pull out the abstract pattern of `Functor` into its own thing: Typecript's type system isn't powerful enough, as we've seen.
+So when people say stuff about not having Functors and Monads in Typescript, they mean *that* rather than that you can't express them at all (or they just don't know what they're talking about, not uncommon especially on the internet).

+## The "Monad Tutorial Fallacy" Strikes Back

+Ok, so we've seen we can't have Functors and by extension, Monads.
+We're going to ignore that for a moment and pretend we can so we can talk about Monads.
 In case you're actually reading this, hello!
 You're about to read an Elder Scroll, and unfortunately you are **not** the Dragonborn.
 Just kidding, Monads aren't scary they're just an type required to obey certain rules.
 The main one is that a Monad should have a `bind` method (which we'll call `mbind` for "monadic bind" to not get it confused with `Function.prototype.bind`).
 To wit, lets look at an example:

 ```typescript
 class Maybe<T> {